Mick7028/CSU-Senior-Project/docs/Defense_Documentation.md

 **Fig 16.
 Updated high scores (new score is under initials AAA).**

 ![screenshot](/../master/media/Menu/SaveData_Bottom.png)
-**Fig 17.
+<br /> **Fig 17.
 Save Data continued: List of fastest total times (in miliseconds) of the Multiple Choice Activity and the high scores for it.**

 ## Test Plan: (Test Plan Link)